npirbazari/ClosestPair/README.md

 Generated files will be stored in InputFiles folder under test folder that can be accessed by entering 1 in the menu.

 4-	To run all of the previously generated test cases.
 Previously generated test files are:
-a.
-Empty file
+-	Empty file
-b.
-File with only 1 point
+-	File with only 1 point
-c.
-File with 2 points
+-	File with 2 points
-d.
-File with points that don’t have same dimensions.
+-	File with points that don’t have same dimensions.

 0-	To exit